h-sharda/TicTacToe/README.md

 ### 🛠️ Development

 - The project was developed using **JDK 17**, but should work with other JDK versions as well.
-- Feel free to modify the source code to increase limits for the number of players, board size, or other features.
-- Next Updates:
-    - Adding different difficulty levels to the bot (the code is already there just need to split it in the Menu).

 ---